Xilinx/open-nic/README.md

 The OpenNIC project provides an FPGA-based NIC platform for the open source community.
 It consists of two components, a NIC shell and a Linux kernel driver.
-The NIC shell is an RTL project for Xilinx FPGA, and currently targets several of the Xilinx Alveo board family.
+The NIC shell is an RTL project for AMD-Xilinx FPGA, and currently targets several of the AMD-Xilinx Alveo board family.
 It delivers a NIC implementation supporting up to four PCI-e physical functions (PFs) and two 100Gbps Ethernet ports.
 The shell is equipped with well-defined data and control interfaces and is designed to enable easy integration of user logic into the shell.
 A block